-One of the most frustrating moments in B2B sales is when a prospect accepts your connection request, reads your initial message, and then goes completely quiet.
-It is easy to assume they are not interested, but the reality is often simpler: they are busy, distracted, or managing other priorities.
-A quiet thread is not a refusal; it is simply a pause that requires a thoughtful follow-up.
+One of the worst moments in B2B sales is when a prospect accepts the connection, reads the first message, and then goes quiet.
+It is easy to assume they are not interested.
+Often they are busy, distracted, or dealing with something else.
+Silence is not a refusal.
+It is a pause.
+The next note has to earn a reply.

-Omentir is designed to help you run intelligent follow-up campaigns safely.
-As an AI-native sales agent, it monitors your LinkedIn inbox, tracks response signals, and schedules pacing-compliant follow-ups that look natural and read like personal notes.
-In this guide, we will break down 5 signal-based follow-up ideas and templates that get replies without sounding pushy.
+Omentir can run follow-up campaigns without turning them into a spam drip.
+It watches the LinkedIn inbox, tracks response signals, and schedules follow-ups at a human pace so they read like personal notes.
+Below are five signal-based follow-up ideas and templates that get replies without sounding pushy.

 A good follow-up has a job.
 It can add new context, ask a simpler question, offer a useful resource, clarify the problem, or close the loop.
 If the message does not do one of those things, it is probably just inbox noise.